The Moon Stallion: Reception

 The book The Ultimate Encyclopedia of Fantasy described The Moon Stallion as "an intriguing serial."
 It also stated that "Hayles' script was one of the most accomplished fantasies specifically written for television".

 Novelisation

 Brian Hayles wrote a novelisation of The Moon Stallion in 1978; it was published by Mirror Books.

 In 2015, Fantom Publishing republished Hayles' novelisation, along with novelisations of Children of the Stones, Raven and Sky.

+Adaptation

+Tammy adapted The Moon Stallion as a comic strip in 1978; it was illustrated by Mario Capaldi.